-First, let us explain the origin of the words, 'community dock' (Nishibe 2006; Nishibe, Kusago 2010).
-We created the original term to be analogous to 'human dock', which is a translation from a Japanese term 'Ningen Dokku' meaning a periodic, normally annual, complete medical checkup for early diagnosis and self-awareness of lifestyle problems, because lifestyle-related diseases are widely observed in modern societies (Medical Excellence Japan 2011).
+First, let us explain the origin of the words, 'community dock' (Nishibe 2006; Nishibe and Kusago 2010).
+We created the original term to be analogous to 'human dock', which is a translation from a Japanese term 'Ningen Dokku' meaning a periodic, normally annual, complete medical checkup for early diagnosis and self-awareness of lifestyle problems, because lifestyle-related diseases are widely observed in modern societies (Japan Society of Ningen Dock 2018).